How I Found My Soulmate, Part 5: How Ken Realized I Am The One for Him (and Your Other Questions for Him, Answered!)

 - Part 7: How to Know When You Have Found “The One”: 8 Questions to Consider

 Images: Selected shots of Ken and I from our Glasgow Engagement Shoot; Other shots by us

-Tags: engagement, Ken Soh, self-love, singlehood, soulmate, wedding
+Tags: engagement, Ken Soh, relationships, self-love, singlehood, soulmate, wedding